BBashh/Foundry-FundMe/README.md

 ## Estimate gas

-You can estimate how much gas things cost by running:
+To check how much gas is being used, run the following code snippet:

 ```
 forge snapshot